-IDRC Research Awards for Students from Canada and Developing Countries 2019
+IDRC Research Awards 2019 for Students from Developing Countries (Fully-funded to Canada)

-The International Development Research Centre (IDRC) is offering research opportunities to Canadians, permanent residents of Canada, and citizens of developing countries pursuing a master’s or a doctoral degree at a recognized university OR who have completed a master’s or a doctoral degree at a recognized university.
+The International Development Research Centre (IDRC) is offering research opportunities to Canadians, permanent residents of Canada, and citizens of developing countries pursuing a master’s or a doctoral degree at a recognized university OR who have a master’s or a doctoral degree at a recognized university.

 Application Deadline: 17th June 2020 by 4:00 PM (EDT)